KMan9454/licentia/website/docs/installation-and-setup/6-post-installation.md

         style={{ width:'auto', height:250 }}
         className="zoomable"
     />
-    Don't worry, _you didn't just download 500 GB of Flappy Dragon_!
+    Don't worry, _you didn't just download half a terabyte of Flappy Dragon_!

     It's there just to brighten up the waiting time :dragon_face:
     :::